-Your voice is dependent on your company mission, audience, and industry.
+Your voice is dependent on your company’s mission, audience, and industry.

 It’s how you communicate with your customers, and how they respond to you.

-Virgin America is known for its friendly and reliable customer service, and their voice constantly builds that brand.
+Virgin America is known for its friendly and reliable customer service, and its voice constantly builds that brand.

 On Twitter, notice their personable style—using location-based humor in this instance.
 They also reinforce the value that they bring to their customers—guaranteeing power outlets on every flight.